junioraguilar/oxiom/README.md

 ---

-This project provides a web interface for training, uploading, and testing YOLOv8 models.
+Oxiom - This project provides a web interface for training, uploading, and testing YOLOv8 and YOLOv11 models.

 ## Features

-- Upload and train custom YOLOv8 models
+- Upload and train custom YOLOv8 and YOLOv11 models
-- Upload pre-trained YOLOv8 models
+- Upload pre-trained YOLOv8 YOLOv8 models
 - Object detection testing via image upload
 - Visualization of detection results with bounding boxes and confidence scores